Soteria-Network/soteria-stratum-proxy/README.md

 You may need to create the `soteria.conf` file and add those lines if it does not exist.

 For testnet you can add `testnet=1` to your `soteria.conf`

+## Note: Please keep in mind that Soteria testnet is sha256d algorithm and must be CPU mined.

 note:
 - Default Mainnet rpcport = `7896`